How Our Insecurities Can Reveal Our Deepest Gifts

 Your core gifts: The powerful, unexpected path to love

 In my decades of practice as a psychotherapist, this is the insight that has inspired me most:

 Our deepest wounds surround our greatest gifts.

 It's so easy to get lost in the quest for self-improvement.
 Every billboard seduces us with the vision of a happier, more successful life.
-I'm suggesting an opposite road to happiness.
-If we can name our own awkward, ardent gifts, and extricate them from the shame and wounds that keep them buried, we'll find ourselves on a bullet train to deep, surprising, life-changing intimacy.
+I'm suggesting the opposite road to happiness.
+If we can name our own awkward, ardent gifts and extricate them from the shame and wounds that keep them buried, we'll find ourselves on a bullet train to deep, surprising, life-changing intimacy.